Skip to content

 Shows FVG zones with position-based coloring (green demand below price, red supply above price).

-What it does: Automatically detects when multiple levels cluster within a tight price range, highlighting high-probability reaction zones with a count label.
+What it does: Automatically detects when multiple levels cluster within a tight price range, highlighting high-probability reaction zones with combined labels showing exactly which levels agree.

 How it works: